260 Remington vs. 6.5 Creedmoor: Which Is Better for the Average Shooter?

 6.5 Creedmoor Development

 Hornady debuted the 6.5 Creedmoor in 2007 as a "do anything" cartridge.
-Competition shooters were the first to jump on board and had immediate success using the caliber.
+Competition shooters were the first to jump on board and had immediate success using the round.

 Big game hunters were more skeptical because the round lacks the weight often needed to bring down big game ethically.
 Though it has proved capable of bringing down some of the biggest game in the world, many hunters have other preferences.